Senate rejects Manchin’s energy permitting amendment to defense bill

 Manchin, in a statement following the vote, slammed his Republican colleagues who voted against the measure, saying they put politics ahead of the country.

-“Once again, Mitch McConnell and Republican leadership have put their own political agenda above the needs of the American people,” he said.
+“Once again, [Senate Minority Leader] Mitch McConnell [(R-Ky.)] and Republican leadership have put their own political agenda above the needs of the American people,” he said.

 “Mitch McConnell and his Republican caucus voted down a bill that would have completed the Mountain Valley Pipeline and quickly delivered natural gas to the market lowering home heating costs for families and making America more energy secure and independent.
 I believe anyone who voted against permitting reform has failed to act in the best interest of our country,” he added.